 2024, Nov.
-19: The Los Alamos County Council awarded two contracts to Bonfire Engineering & Construction LLC to 1) Design and build a county-owned Fiber-to-the-Premise (FTTP) open access network for $35 million and 2) Manage the FTTP open-access network for $15.9 million.
+19: The Los Alamos County Council awarded two contracts to Bonfire Engineering & Construction LLC to 1) Design and build a county-owned Fiber-to-the-Premise (FTTP) open access network for $35 million and 2) Manage the FTTP open-access network for $15.9 million over 20 years.
 View the PowerPoint Presentation(PDF, 435KB) and the November 19, 2024 Council meeting.
 (We will provide a timeline, FAQs and additional information soon.)

 2024, Jan.
 12: The Community Broadband Network project request for proposal (RFP), including Phase 2 of this 2-step "Design, Build, Operate" opportunity has closed.
 Information is on the County Closed Bids and RFPs page.